PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 We provide accomodation and 3 vegan meals in exchange for 36 hours of work every week.
 You work 6 hours for 6 days and get one day off each week.
 The day you arrive is your first day off.
 We ask for a minimum 2 week commitment.
 If for any reason you can't commit to this, and want a flexible schedule you will need to pay Rs.
 500 per night to cover your accomodation and meals.
 -->

-The work you will be around **Animal Enrichment**, **Farm work**, and **Housekeeping**.
-More specifically assisting in [stray animal recovery center](/?p=recovery) (dog walks, brushing animals, poop scooping, flea and tick removal, baths, laundry, feeding infant puppies, playing with dogs) and assisting in the [farm](/?p=farm) (weeding, mulching, preparing new farm patches, digging, planting, moving rocks).
-You might also be working alongside a staff member to assist with animal treatments, and kitchen or construction projects
+The work you will do revolves around **Animal Enrichment**, **Farm work**, and **Housekeeping**.
+More specifically, assisting in [stray animal recovery center](/?p=recovery) (dog walks, brushing animals, poop scooping, flea and tick removal, baths, laundry, feeding infant puppies, playing with dogs) and assisting in the [farm](/?p=farm) (weeding, mulching, preparing new farm patches, digging, planting, moving rocks).
+You might also be work alongside a staff member to assist with animal treatments, kitchen tasks, or construction projects

-Apart from that, you're also welcome to use your skills to help us do more good work or improve the space.
-People have contributed by doing art all around the farm, making videos, carpentry, making utilit items like a rocket stove, [teaching kids in the village](/?p=village) and doing [hacktivism](/?p=hacktivism)!
+Apart from these, you're also welcome to use your skills to help us do more good work or improve the space.
+People have contributed by doing art all around the farm, making videos, carpentry, making utility items like a rocket stove, [teaching kids in the village](/?p=village), and doing [hacktivism](/?p=hacktivism)!

 Our Expectations